New physics contributions to $\bar{B}_s \rightarrow \pi^0(\rho^0 )\,\eta^{(')} $ decays: model contributions to decays

 One of the possible extension of the SM is to enlarge the SM gauge group to include additional $U(1)^{\prime}$ gauge group.
-This possibility is well-motivated in several beyond SM theories such as theories with large extra dimensions\cite{Masip:1999mk} and grand unified theories (GUTs), for instance $E_6$ models \cite{E6}.
-As a consequence of the $U(1)^{\prime}$ gauge group a new gauge boson arise namely, $Z^{\prime}$.
+This possibility is well-motivated in several beyond SM theories such as theories with large extra dimensions\cite{Masip:1999mk} and grand unified theories\cite{E6}.
+As a consequence of the $U(1)^{\prime}$ gauge symmetry a new gauge boson, $Z^{\prime}$, arises.
 Basically $Z^{\prime}$ can have either family universal couplings or family non-universal couplings to the SM fermions.
-In the case that the $Z^{\prime}$ gauge couplings are family universal they remain diagonal even in the presence of fermion flavor mixing by the GIM mechanism\cite{Langacker:2000ju}.
+In the case that $Z^{\prime}$ gauge couplings are family universal they remain diagonal even in the presence of fermion flavor mixing by the GIM mechanism\cite{Langacker:2000ju}.
 On the other hand and in some models like string models it is possible to have family-non universal $Z^{\prime}$ couplings, due to the different constructions of the different families\cite{Chaudhuri:1994cd,Cleaver:1997jb,Cleaver:1998gc, Langacker:2000ju}.
 This scenario with family-non universal couplings has theoretical and phenomenological motivations.
 For instance, possible anomalies in the Z -pole $b \bar{b}$ asymmetries suggest that the data are better fitted with a non-universal $Z^{\prime}$ \cite{Chang:2013hba}.

-In our analysis we will consider non-universal $Z^{\prime}$ couplings in a way independent to specific $Z^{\prime}$ model following Refs.~\cite{Langacker1,Langacker2,chiang1,Chang:2013hba}.
-Thus the Wilson coefficients at the $M_W$ scale are given by \cite{Chang:2013hba}
+Recent studies about the phenomenology of $Z^{\prime}$ has been performed in Refs.\cite{Altmannshofer:2009ma,Buras:2012dp,Buras:2012jb,Buras:2013qja,Buras:2013rqa,Buras:2013td,Buras:2013uqa,Buras:2014fpa}.
+For a detailed review about the physics of $Z^{\prime}$ gauge-bosons we refer to Ref.\cite{Langacker:2008yv}.